OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_46.rst

      Slave_IO_Running: No
     Slave_SQL_Running: No

-Then follow this guide for the **master zone**.
-After the master has been updated to 5.0, upgrade each **slave zone** following this same guide.
+Then follow this section for the **master zone**.
+After the master has been updated to 5.0, upgrade each **slave zone** following this same section.

 Preparation
 ===========